University Administrative Policies

 3.3.
 Unallowable Costs for Cost Sharing

 3.3.1.
-Unallowable costs as defined in Office of Management and Budget, Circular A-21.
+Unallowable costs as defined in the Uniform Guidance.

 3.3.2.
 Indirect costs in excess of the University's approved indirect cost rates.